 Cash resources of the Electric Utility are combined with other City funds to form a pool of cash and investments, which is managed by the City Treasurer under a formal investment policy that is reviewed by the Investment Committee and adopted annually by the City Council.
 Therefore, individual investments cannot be identified with any single fund.
 Income from the investment of pooled cash is allocated to the Electric Utility on a monthly basis, based upon the month-end cash balance of the Electric Utility as a percent of the month-end total pooled cash balance.
-Of this total pooled cash and investments, \$186,869 and \$157,692 pertains to the Electric Utility for fiscal year 2016 and 2015, respectively.
+Of this total pooled cash and investments, \$213,638 and \$178,370 pertains to the Electric Utility for fiscal year 2017 and 2016, respectively.
 Pooled cash and investments are stated at the fair value.

-As of July 1, 2015, the City retrospectively applied Governmental Accounting Standards Board ("GASB") Statement No. 72, Fair Value Measurement and Application.
-GASB Statement No. 72 provides guidance for determining a fair value measurement for reporting purposes and applying fair value to certain investments and disclosures related to all fair value measurements.
 The City categorizes the fair value measurements of its investments based on the hierarchy established by generally accepted accounting principles.
 The fair value hierarchy, which has three levels, is based on the valuation inputs used to measure an asset's fair value: Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.